Munich Peace Church a treasure built of garbage

-The East-West Peace Church is hidden in a grove of trees in Munich’s busy Olympic Park.
-Most visitors will walk right past the little forest, but you should in fact make a beeline for the historic homestead — a teeny village with several homemade buildings, gardens and even a church and a small chapel.
+The East-West Peace Church was hidden in a grove of trees in Munich’s busy Olympic Park.
+Most visitors would walk right past the little forest, but those in the know would make a beeline for the historic homestead — a teeny village with several homemade buildings, gardens and even a church and a small chapel.

 Timofej Wassiljewitsch Prochorow arrived in Munich in 1952 at the age of 58, a Russian immigrant fugitive.
 A former Russian soldier, he had fled his homeland in the then-Soviet Union in 1943 seeking a place of peace, the story goes.
-According to stories, he was “sent” to Munich by higher powers and was even told where to build a church, which became the so-called “Ost-West Friedenskirche” (East-West Peace Church) – the website is only in German.
+According to stories, he was “sent” to Munich by higher powers and was even told where to build a church, which became the so-called “Ost-West Friedenskirche” (sometimes called the East-West Church of Peace) – the website is only in German.
 Along the way he met his partner-to-be, Natasha.

 Homestead construction materials came from garbage

-If you are in Munich, after visiting the Olympic tourist sites, save time for a side jaunt to take in this peaceful collection of hauntingly beautiful buildings, lush and shaded under a canopy of trees.
-The Peace Church and grounds is where “Väterchen Timofej” lived — illegally, actually — but with the city’s and citizens’ blessings and love for 52 years until his death at about 110 in 2004 (His exact birth date is subject to some debate).
+If you were in Munich, after visiting the Olympic tourist sites, it was key to save time for a side jaunt to this peaceful collection of hauntingly beautiful buildings, lush and shaded under a canopy of trees.
+The Munich Peace Church and grounds was where “Väterchen Timofej” lived — illegally, actually — but with the city’s and citizens’ blessings and love for 52 years until his death at about 110 in 2004 (His exact birth date is subject to some debate).
 Timofej became known over the decades as “Väterchen,” which loosely translates as “Poppa” or “Daddy” – kind of like any dear elderly man down the block who is everybody’s favorite uncle.

 Munich hermit Timofej still brings peace

-Now quietly maintained by a volunteer group of citizens, the Peace Church grounds are magical, with winding paths leading to the doors of buildings, past broken bird houses decorated with strands of beads or a doll, and wind chimes made from metal or pottery scraps.
-Despite being in the middle of open fields used commonly for crowded festivals such as the popular Tollwood festival in July held each year, the grounds remains a hidden gem – and protected.
+It was quietly maintained by a volunteer group of citizens until the church burned down in June 2023 (the other buildings remain).
+I can vouch for the fact that the Munich Peace Church grounds were magical, with winding paths leading to the doors of buildings, past broken bird houses decorated with strands of beads or a doll, and wind chimes made from metal or pottery scraps.
+Despite being in the middle of open fields used commonly for crowded festivals such as the popular Tollwood festival in July held each year, the grounds remained a hidden gem – and protected.